Aholynomic/linear-binary-search/README.md

 # linear-binary-search
-An implementation of the Linear Search and Binary Search algorithms in C++.
+An implementation of the Linear Search and Binary Search algorithms in C++ for the module CMP210.
 The presentation compares the two from the results of the output of the program.

 Grade: B